 The first fixture in the 2019/20 season saw 52 runners completing the 2 lap circuit of Berrylands.
 In his second handicap outing, James Scanlon was first over the line with an elapsed time of 37:28 (actual: 18:08).
 The fastest time on the evening was set by Joseph Gonzalez in a time of 16:26.
 Victoria Whelan was the fastest female on the night finishing in 19:29.

 After one race, James Scanlon heads the table (35pts), closely followed by Sue Garnish (34pts) and Kirsten Edwards (33pts).

 For full details of last months’ times, positions and this months start times, see the full handicap database for this season –> here <-

-For those of you attending tomorrow evening we would ask that:
+For those of you attending we kindly ask you to note the following:

 - Please arrive in good time to register as we will be leaving the club at 7:15pm prompt in order to start at 7:30pm.